Lifestyle Trends of Baby Boomers

-As a matter of fact, Australian Bureau of Statistics findings of Retirement and Retirement Intentions indicate that 20% plan to work until they are 70 years or older, while 50% plan to retire somewhere between 65 and 69.
+This is far from the truth.
+Australian Bureau of Statistics findings of Retirement and Retirement Intentions indicate that 20% plan to work until they are 70 years or older.
+While 50% plan to retire somewhere between 65 and 69.

 5 baby boomer lifestyle trends that may surprise you.

 1. Tech Smart

 The baby boomer generation didn’t grow up taking selfies and downloading apps.
 But that doesn’t mean they’re not adept at using today’s technology.
 After all, this generation witnessed the evolution of computers and the emergence of the internet.
 Many were early adopters of technology.
 Contrary to the stereotype that they’re not even online, most boomers are savvy at using the internet and technology in general.